 - See if any other back to school supplies are needed.

 - Walk around the school so your child can become comfortable.
-(Only is needed the first year of new school.)

 - Double check dress code.